20th Key Symposium 2026 on mRNA vaccines

 11:00-12:00

-Session 6. mRNA modailties against cancer
+Session 6. mRNA vaccines against cancer and improvements of the platform

 (25 min presentation + 5 min discussion per speaker)